 Whether you’re a professional chef, a busy parent or a health addict, let us introduce you to the world of seaweed/tang!

-Read below to find out all about the health benefits of seaweed/tang… it really is a super food and may be helpful for thyroid support.
+Read below to find out all about the health benefits of seaweed/tang.
+It really is a superfood and may be helpful as a thyroid support.

-Finally, we know seaweed can be a confusing business.
-Read all about the different types, tastes and textures of some of our most popular (and delicious!) seaweeds/tang.
+Want to know more?
+Learn all about the different types, tastes and textures of some of our most popular (and delicious!) seaweeds/tang.

 Seaweed/tang may be a humble sea vegetable but it is so packed with nutrition that it outperforms many superfoods!
 We have our own incredible superfood right at our fingertips!

 Seaweed/tang is a rich source of iodine, which is incredibly important for thyroid health and pregnancy.
-It is also a great source of calcium and magnesium in a balanced ratio, as well as iron, zinc, B vitamins, vitamin A, vitamin E, vitamin C, vitamin K, phosphorus, potassium and trace minerals such as copper, selenium and manganese.
+It is also a great source of calcium and magnesium, as well as iron, zinc, B vitamins, vitamin A, vitamin E, vitamin C, vitamin K, phosphorus, potassium and trace minerals such as copper, selenium and manganese.